 Step #3: Write killer content

 Let’s admit it: SEO, copywriting, content marketing…even social media…it’s not all that sexy.
-It’s hard to get people excited about the possible problems the Penguin update created or the 15 newest Twitter metric tools you should be using…
+It’s hard to get people excited about the possible problems created by the Penguin update or the 15 newest Twitter metric tools you should be using…

 - Controversial – A “controversy” is something that is debatable or questionable.
-Too many people believe that Google rules search to think that this is a controversial subject.
+The fact that Google rules the search space is hardly controversial.
 But if you write about how Google is spying on you…that may cause some heads to turn.
 The key is to hit people’s hot buttons…stuff that they hold near and dear to them…or hate passionately.
 One of The Atlantic’s all-time popular posts on Facebook is Why Do Smart Men Date Less Intelligent Women?
 And the post is over 14 months old.

-- Trending – What is hot on Google Trends right now?
+- Trending – What’s hot on Google Trends right now?
 Can you spin an article to tie into the Zombie apocalypse?
-Or the 2012 Olympic?
+Or the 2012 Olympics?
 What celebrity is in the news?
 For example, the term “bath salts” is popular right now.
 You could write an article called “How to Make Your Product as Addictive as Bath Salts.”
-Over at The Atlantic a popular article is America Has No Idea How Few Gay People There Are…taping into the same-sex discussions going on.
+Over at The Atlantic, a popular article is America Has No Idea How Few Gay People There Are…tapping into the same-sex discussions going on.

-- Inspirational – If you’ve ever spent a significant amount of time on Reddit you realize that there is a lot of truth to the saying that users there are sophisticated, crass and skeptical.
+- Inspirational – If you’ve spent a significant amount of time on Reddit, you probably realized that there is a lot of truth to the notion that their users are sophisticated, crass and sceptical.
 In spite of that, however, it’s unbelievable how much inspirational content gets voted up.
 I guess people like stories that inspire them…especially when the underdog wins.
-A great example of that on Copyblogger was Why James Chartrand Wears Women’s Underwear.
+A great example of that was Copyblogger’s Why James Chartrand Wears Women’s Underwear.
 Great stuff!